-The NIHR Leeds In Vitro Diagnostics Co-operative launched along with eleven other MICs on 1 January 2018, with an investment of more than £14 million from the National Institute for Health Research (NIHR).
+The NIHR Leeds In Vitro Diagnostics Co-operative launched along with eleven other MICs on 1 January 2018, with an investment of more than £14 million from the National Institute for Health and Care Research (NIHR).
 This funding was awarded for a 5-year period until 31 December 2022.

 We are one of four MICs dedicated to supporting diagnostics developers in the design and validation of new diagnostic tests.